Mueller report not coming next week: senior U.S. Justice official

-WASHINGTON (Reuters) - Special Counsel Robert Mueller will not deliver his long-awaited report next week on Russian interference in the 2016 U.S. elections, said a senior U.S. Justice Department official on Friday, amid expectations that Mueller’s report was imminent.
+WASHINGTON (Reuters) - Special Counsel Robert Mueller will not deliver his long-awaited report next week on Russian interference in the 2016 U.S. elections, a senior U.S. Justice Department official said on Friday, amid expectations that the report was imminent.

 “Any reports that the Special Counsel’s report will be delivered to the DOJ (Department of Justice) during the week of Feb.
 28 are incorrect,” the official said, speaking on condition of anonymity.

-The Mueller investigation has clouded Donald Trump’s presidency for many months, with reports of its imminent release appearing frequently in recent weeks.
+The 21-month Mueller investigation, also focused on possible obstruction of justice, has been a dark cloud over Donald Trump’s presidency, with reports of its conclusion being imminent appearing frequently in recent weeks.

 CNN reported on Wednesday that the Justice Department may announce as early as next week that Mueller had given his report to Attorney General William Barr and that Barr would review the findings and submit a summary to Congress.